Lemonn05/Lemonn05/README.md

 - 📫 How to reach me: **quangtangdung@gmail.com**

-- 📄 Know about my experiences: I'm new to coding, so I haven't much exp
+- 📄 Know about my experiences: **I'm new to coding, I haven't much exp

 - ⚡ Fun fact: **I like to watch Anime**